RaasystemEcosystem/raasgenai_dashboard/README.md

 Running Tests
 bash
 Copy code
-# Run test suite
+# Run test suite (Add testing framework instructions if using Jest, React Testing Library, etc.)
 npm run test
-(Add testing framework instructions if using Jest, React Testing Library, etc.)

 Building for Production
 bash
 Copy code
 npm run build
-The production-ready files will be in the dist folder.
-You can serve them using any static file server.
+# The production-ready files will be in the dist folder
 ⚡ Deployment
 Deploy to Vercel, Netlify, or any static hosting provider.
 Ensure environment variables (if any) are configured in the hosting platform.

 Example for Vercel: